th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/profiles.md

 # Profiles

 ## For what are profiles good for?
 Here are all confogurations for rhasspy saved.
-For example configiurations for wake word detection, speech transcription or intent recognitiion.
+For example configiurations for Wake Word detection, speech transcription or intent recognitiion.

 ## Files
 `profiles/defaults.json`: This is the default profile for all profiles.
 It'll applied to all profiles on start.